jstonge/modeling-comp-transition/src/index.md

 \end{align*}
 ```

-##  Lab notes
+##  Lab notes cost functions

-We keep track of the different formulations of the cost functions below, from most recent to older entries
+We keep track of the different formulations of the cost functions below, from most recent to older entries.

 ### 2024-10-03